docinfosci/canvasxpress-python/README.md

 ### Enhancements

+_We recently released our Plotly Dash integration!_ 🥳 🎉

 A complete list of enhancements by release date is available at the [CanvasXpress for Python Status Page](https://canvasxpress-python.readthedocs.io/en/latest/status/).

 ### Roadmap

 This package is actively maintained and developed.
-Our focus for 2021 is:
+Our focus for 2022 is:

 #### Immediate Focus

-* Plotly Dash integration
 * Detailed documentation and working examples of all Python functionality
+* Embedded CanvasXpress for JS libraries (etc.) for offline work

 #### General Focus

-* Embedded CanvasXpress for JS libraries (etc.) for offline work
 * Integraton with dashboard frameworks for easier applet creation
 * Continued alignment with the CanvasXpress Javascript library
 * Continued stability and security, if/as needed